datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 As such, the iris data should become a standalone DataLad dataset.
 For the purpose of this analysis, the online-handbook provides an ``iris_data`` dataset at `https://github.com/datalad-handbook/iris_data <https://github.com/datalad-handbook/iris_data>`_.

-You can either use this provided input dataset, or find out how to create an independent dataset from scratch in a :ref:`dedicated Findoutmore <fom-iris>`.
+You can either use this provided input dataset, or check the :find-out-more:`on how to create an independent dataset from scratch <fom-iris>`.

 .. index::
    pair: create and publish dataset as dependency; with DataLad
 .. find-out-more:: Creating an independent input dataset
    :name: fom-iris
+   :float: tb

    If you acquire your own data for a data analysis, you will have to turn it into a DataLad dataset in order to install it as a subdataset.